 Yet Britain’s economy is presently five times more in debt than that of Greece, due to our extremely high rate of private in addition to government debt.
 Peston points to the fact that in 2008 the average Briton borrowed 180% of what they earned, while in China of course the average person saved money.

 A critical problem for the growth of Britain’s economy stems from the large proportion of businesses that are joint stock companies, and the power that shareholders thereby collectively have to indirectly influence socio-economic developments.
-The problem is the motivation behind such businesses, stock holders (at least on aggregate) are only after short term profits, the attainment of which is not in the long term interests of the businesses.
-This will of course have a pernicious influence on the economy as a whole.
-Even if they joint stock arrangements could be regulated so that they aim at the long term success of businesses, they would still be always pushing for lower and lower wage costs and as a result relocating to the lesser developed countries.
+The problem is the motivation behind such businesses: stock holders (at least on aggregate) are only after short term profits, the attainment of which is not in the long term interests of the businesses.
+This will of course have a harmful influence on the economy as a whole.
+Even if the joint stock arrangements could be regulated so that they aim at the long term success of businesses, they would still be always pushing for lower and lower wage costs and as a result relocating to the lesser developed countries.

 The relocation of businesses been a massive problem in the UK in the last decades.
 One little known factor in this is that British manufacturing firms have to import their components and thus they may as well move to countries where those components they use are produced.